A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization

 As mentioned, Robinson's normal map has been mainly used for classical variational inequalities and generalized equations.
 In particular, it is the basis of the path search damped Newton methods investigated in \cite{ralph1994global,dirkse1995path} and of a projected gradient hybrid scheme for nonlinear complementarity problems proposed by Ferris and Ralph in \cite{FerRal95}.
 In \cite{HanSun97}, Han and Sun discuss the convergence properties of a Newton and quasi-Newton method applied to a normal map formulation of VI problems on polyhedral sets.
-Zhao and Li, \cite{ZhaLi01}, derive general monotonicity results for the normal map and natural residual and analyze an inexact Newton method for VI problems.
-In \cite{ZhoTohSun03}, Zhou, Toh, and Sun propose a smoothing Newton method for a normal map-based reformulation of a nonsmooth $\ell_2$-norm regression problem.
-Furthermore, Huang, Sun, and Zhao, \cite{HuaSunZha06}, develop a smoothing Newton-type normal map algorithm for a convex quadratic program with convex quadratic inequality constraints.
-For more background on the normal map and additional classical normal map-based approaches, let us again refer to the monograph \cite{facchinei2007finite}.
+In \cite{ZhoTohSun03}, Zhou, Toh, and Sun propose a normal map-based smoothing Newton method for an $\ell_2$-norm regression problem.
+For more background on the normal map and additional classical normal map-based approaches, let us again refer to \cite{facchinei2007finite}.

-To the best of our knowledge, there are only few works that directly utilize the normal map to solve general composite-type problems of the form \cref{eq1-1}.
+To the best of our knowledge, there are only few works that directly utilize the normal map to solve general composite-type problems of the form \eqref{eq1-1}.
 Specifically, besides Pieper's PhD thesis \cite{pieper2015finite}, this mainly includes the works \cite{ManRun20,mannelhybrid} by Mannel and Rund where local properties of a quasi-Newton variant of Pieper's normal map-based trust region method using Broyden-like updates are established in a Banach space setting.
-In addition, in \cite{mai2019anderson,AspSciTay21}, the authors study an algorithm with Anderson acceleration that is based on the backward-forward fixed-point iteration: